MichaelJMerritt/Portfolio/README.md

 Often showing patterns in data that changes with time can be made more effective with animation.
 There are other times when showing a concept is easier with animation.

-Github doen't support in-web viewing of animation at the moment, but I'd be happy to show you more when we speak.
+Github doen't support in-web viewing of animation at the moment and many animation files are too large to upload in GIF form.
+I'd be happy to show you more when we speak!

 ![Image of DataFrame](https://michaeljmerritt.github.io/Portfolio/Images/animationscreenshot.jpg)